Skip to content

 Asterisk/app_rpt Configuration

-Usually the timeout timer in app_apt will be too short to accomodate the playing of the full news file.
+Usually the timeout timer in app_rpt will be too short to accommodate the playing of the full news file.
 The following commands can be added to /etc/asterisk/rpt.conf to enable and disable the TOT:

 907=cop,7 ; Time out timer enable